turingschool/backend-curriculum-site/module1/lessons/how_testing_works.markdown

 Where do our tests live?
 - Tests will all live in their own `test` directory
-- Source code all lives in a siblibg `lib` directory
+- Source code all lives in a sibling `lib` directory
 - Test files should reflect the class it's testing with `_test` appended to the file name

 #### Practice